Jalusaga/car-safety/README.md

 # car-safety
-> A simple linear regression model for predicting student performace based on multiple variables.
+> Random Forest Classifier model for evaluating car safety

 This project explores how well we can predict a car safety using related attributes.
 We build a simple Random Forest Classifier model and take a look at how accurately it can forecast our target feature.